 The College implemented specific testing requirements for employees.
 For details on the testing program, visit COVID-19 Testing Policy for Faculty and Staff.

 COVID-19 Exposure and Quarantine

 Faculty, staff and student employees who test positive for COVID-19 should self-isolate at home or in their residence hall room until they have recovered and should contact their supervisor who will coordinate with human resources.
 Clearance to return to work will be managed and communicated by human resources and based on current applicable federal, state and local guidance.

-Student Health Services will conduct a phone interview with the individual who has tested positive to conduct contact tracing.
+Student Health Services will contact the individual who has tested positive to conduct contact tracing.
 Human resources or potentially other health officials (including Los Angeles County Public Health) may contact the supervisor if further contact tracing of the COVID-19 positive individual is needed; however, protected health information will not be disclosed.